shiatsumat/Hash/Reference.md

 	a
 	n::a
 	int
+	true
 	return ===> returnNotReservedWord
 	@a

 * Hash doesn't have any reserved words, but *contextual keywords*.
 * You can use a C++ keyword to define something, and the name will be automatically changed to avoid crashing.
 * Please note that C++ keywords that refer to type names (such as int) and data (such as true) won't be automatically changed.
+  Hash sees these names as *automatically declared names*, not as contextual keywords.
-* You can add "@" to avoid crashing with Hash's contextual keywords.
+* You can add "@" to avoid clashing with Hash's contextual keywords.

 ## Literal